English and Cultural Studies

 The aim of the program is to encourage the development and integration of gendered teaching, learning, and research within the university community and the community at large.
 This Collaborative Master's program allows students to combine advanced disciplinary research with gendered scholarship from the interdisciplinary field of Gender and Women's Studies.
 Upon completion of the program, the degree awarded specifies the discipline of the participating academic unit and notes the Specialization in Gender and Women's Studies.

 For additional information on the Interdisciplinary Graduate Specialization in Gender and Women's Studies, please visit the Gender and Women's Studies website.

-MA English: Social Justice Studies Specialization
+MA English and Cultural Studies: Social Justice Studies Specialization

 NOTE: Students in these programs must complete all requirements within six terms (2 years) of continuous registration.

 Applicants for admission must be graduates of a recognized university, college, or institute as well as show evidence of scholarly achievement.
 Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B) based on their last 20 half courses or equivalent.

 An applicant holding a degree other than one in the discipline area to which admission is sought will be considered on the basis of courses taken and academic standing.
 A Qualifying Year at the undergraduate level may be required to meet the admission standards.
 Courses taken as part of a Qualifying Year can not be used as credit towards a graduate degree.